President Koroma’s final words to the parliament of Sierra Leone

 But the opposition MPs would have none of it, as they shouted for the president to hurry and go.
 In his speech, the president used every opportunity to lampoon the opposition SLPP’s years in government.

-He reminded the nation of what he said was SLPP’s governance in office.
+He reminded the nation of what he said was SLPP’s poor governance in office.
 “When I took over in 2007, Freetown – our capital city was known as the darkest city in the world,” an accusation that did not seem to have gone down too well with the opposition SLPP MPs, who in response shouted – “You tem don done” – meaning “your time in office is up”.

 But president Koroma saved his knockout blow on the chin of the Opposition SLPP for his concluding statement, reminding the nation to think wisely about who they vote for in the coming elections: “Mr. Speaker, as I prepare to leave, I must admit that I am not a perfect man, I am not without faults; but I have worked to ensure that as I came with clean hands, I am going to leave with clean hands.
+(Photo: Brigadier Julius Maada Bio embracing the rebel RUF leader Foday Sankoh during peace talks aimed at ending the war).

-“Mine is the only Government that has not hanged anyone; mine is the only Government that has never put anyone before a firing squad; mine is the only government without extrajudicial killing.
+“Mine is the only Government that has not hanged anyone; mine is the only Government that has never put anyone before a firing squad; mine is the only government without extrajudicial killing.”

+Parliament erupted, with ruling party MPs cheering and opposition MPs shouting “you tem don done” – “Your time is up.”

-“I am not a perfect person, and it is impossible to be a leader and not hurt people, every day I ask the good Lord to grant the spirit of forgiveness unto those I might have hurt, and I pray in the tradition of my faith to forgive all those who might have trespassed against us.
+“I am not a perfect person,” said the president; “and it is impossible to be a leader and not hurt people, every day I ask the good Lord to grant the spirit of forgiveness unto those I might have hurt, and I pray in the tradition of my faith to forgive all those who might have trespassed against us.
 And I also pray, that as we move into this testing moment in our country’s history, we find the courage to assert the better values of our magnanimity, our tolerance and our friendship.”

-But when president Koroma said the he never arrested any political leader, there was loud shouts of “Leema – Leema – Leema” by the opposition SLPP MPs, reminding the president of the arrest a few weeks ago of he opposition SLPP publicity secretary, whose trial has been adjourned by the courts.
+But when president Koroma said that he never arrested any political leader, there was loud shouts of “Leema – Leema – Leema” by the opposition SLPP MPs, reminding the president of the arrest a few weeks ago of the opposition SLPP publicity secretary, whose trial has been adjourned by the courts.

 The Clerk of Parliament, Ibrahim Sesay read out a proclamation signed by the Speaker of the House, SBB Dumbuya that Parliament stands dissolved as constitutionally obliged.